Navigation

 • Learn to say no if you can't take on extra work or responsibility – make sure you’re able to explain why.

 • Make sure you take regular breaks.
 If you can, try to get outside and take a walk.
-Both exercise and spending time outdoors are good for your mental and physical health.
+Both exercise and being outdoors are good for your mental and physical health.

 • Try to work regular hours and make sure you take any holidays you're entitled to.
 Having some time off can refresh you and actually increase your productivity.